 Because my little one is older now and I like to stay as holistic as possible, I didn’t want my girl to go under general anesthesia.
 I had her teeth professionally cleaned one time after the root canals, which was three years ago.
 We go to the vet regularly, I brush her teeth daily without fail and she eats a pretty amazing diet.

 There are many things that could cause jaw chattering.
-It could be that he or she is really excited or nervous about something or it could result from him getting into something toxic, oral eosinophilic plaque like Turk has in this video.
-It could also be neurological or dental related.
+It could be that your dog is really excited or nervous about something.
+Or possibly a result of him getting into something toxic.
+Perhaps the chattering is from oral eosinophilic plaque-like Turk has in this video.
+Jaw chattering in dogs could also be neurological or dental related.

 Our vet examined her and watched videos I provided and suggested we keep an eye on it for a few weeks to eliminate the likelihood of it being allergy related.
-He knew how good I’ve always been about brushing and she didn’t have any tartar or gingivitis that he could see and she didn’t have any bad odor coming from her mouth.
+He knew how good I’ve always been about brushing and she didn’t have any tartar or gingivitis that he commented that she didn’t have a bad odor coming from her mouth.

-I was reading all I could find on the subject and kept a log of every time the jaw chatter took place, which was several times daily.
+I was reading all I could find on the subject and kept a log of every time the jaw chattering took place, which was several times daily.
 I took video after video in all types of scenarios, eating, sleeping, barking, yawning.
-I was determined to understand the root cause so I could fix it.
-Just accepting something as general aging, is not acceptable in my book.
+Determined to understand the root cause so I could fix it, I did all I could do.
+Accepting something as general aging is not acceptable in my book.

 We went to see our holistic vet who thought it was maybe her TMJ and then we went to a third vet for another opinion and that vet thought it was back pain related.
 We went to laser therapy, but right there in the therapy room, just after the session had completed, I gave her a soft treat and her jaw chattered.

-The morning of her dental procedure I dropped her off at the specialty hospital and waited in the car in the parking lot across the street.
+On the morning of her dental procedure I dropped her off at the specialty hospital and waited in the car in the parking lot across the street.
 The dentist called me as soon as she had the radiographs and told me there was a tooth at the very back of my dog’s mouth that had pretty advanced periodontal disease.
 She removed the tooth and a few hours later, my little one was ready to go home.

 I was told that even under general anesthesia, my little girl’s jaw chattered when they touched the infected tooth.
 She had bone loss from the periodontal disease and the tooth was very loose and was hitting a nerve.

 So even if you brush your dog’s teeth every single day, twice a day, even on vacation, and never ever miss, and your dog’s breath smells fresh and teeth appear to be clean and beautiful, your dog could still have periodontal disease.

-I feel terrible that it took almost a month get to the root cause, but I’m so grateful that we finally got there.
-Today my little girl is doing great and her jaw chattering and pain have gone away.
+I feel terrible that it took almost a month to get to the root cause, but I’m so grateful that we finally got there.
+Today my little girl is doing great, and her jaw chattering and all of her pain symptoms have gone away.

 I hope our story inspires you to schedule a professional cleaning for your dog.
-February is Dental Health Month, which is a month to bring awareness to the importance of not only your dog’s regular tooth brushing, but also x-rays and professional cleanings for your dog’s mouth.
+February is Dental Health Month, which is a month to bring awareness to the importance of not only your dog’s regular tooth brushing but also x-rays and professional cleanings for your dog’s mouth.
 Healthy smiles are happy smiles!!